Reputation and your brand – the effect of bad publicity

 Regaining a good reputation takes time.
 Lots of it.

 Brands might even try to reinvent their brand to repair the damage.
-Changing aspects of the brand, whether it’s a logo, a slogan, or the values, can feel like a fresh start.
-However, this can’t just be a surface-level makeover.
-The public will be sceptical so brands need to prove they’re working to make a real difference on the inside as well as the outside.
+However, this can't just be a surface-level makeover.
+The public will be sceptical, so brands need to prove they're working to make a real difference on the inside as well as the outside.

-In some cases, selling your brand might be the only way forward to free your personal name off the bad reputation gained in the past.
-Such is the case with the co-founder of Uber, Travis Kalanick.
-In 2017, Uber became notorious for a toxic workplace culture, allegations of sexual harassment, legal battles, and aggressive business practices.
-Kalanick's leadership style was heavily criticised, and the negative reputation of Uber was closely tied to him.
-In the weeks leading up to the resignation, Kalanick sold off approximately 90% of his shares in Uber, for a profit of about $2.5 billion.
+In some cases, selling your brand might be the only way forward.
+Such is the case with Uber co-founder Travis Kalanick.
+In 2017, Uber became notorious for a toxic workplace culture, allegations of sexual harassment, and aggressive business practices.
+Kalanick ultimately sold approximately 90% of his shares and turned a new page with a different venture.

 The Aftermath Is Not Permanent